-Bar Autorank Banks: The cheapest P/E in Europe
+Barclays, Banks offer the cheapest P/E in Europe

 Branded Goods: Neutral

 We believe 2025 will be another challenging year with a recovery likely to materialise, but only from mid-2025.
 Therefore, we believe that investor sentiment could remain subdued in the early part of next year and we take a Neutral stance on the sector.